OrangeSpyderMan/inkplate10-weather-cal/docs/mqtt.md

 - Node-RED flows
 - local dashboards

-The Inkplate client does not require MQTT.
-It still downloads the rendered PNG from `/calendar.png`.
+Neither feature is required for the Inkplate to download the rendered PNG from `/calendar.png`.

 ## Server Configuration